 The board of directors welcomes communications from its shareholders, and has adopted a procedure for receiving and addressing those communications.
-Shareholders may send written communications to either the full board of directors or the non-management directors as a group by writing to the board of directors or the non-management directors as a group by writing to the board of directors or the non-management directors as a group by writing to the board of directors, Shenandoah Telecommunications Company, 500 Shentel Way, P.O.
+Shareholders may send written communications to either the full board of directors or the non-management directors as a group by writing to the board of directors or the non-management directors at the following address: Board of Directors/ Non-Management Directors, Shenandoah Telecommunications Company, 500 Shentel Way, P.O.
 Box 459, Edinburg, Virginia 22824, Attention: Corporate Secretary.
 Communications by e-mail should be addressed to corpsec@shentel.net and marked "Attention: Corporate Secretary" in the "Subject" field.
 The Secretary will review and forward all shareholder communications to the intended recipient, except for those shareholder communications that are outside the scope of board matters or duplicative of other communications by the applicable shareholder previously forwarded to the intended recipient.

-The board of directors held sixteen meetings during 2007.
-During 2007, each director attended at least 75% of the aggregate of the total number of meetings of the board of directors and of each committee of the board of directors on which such director served.
+The board of directors held sixteen meetings during 2008.
+During 2008, each director attended at least 75% of the aggregate of the total number of meetings of the board of directors and of each committee of the board of directors on which such director served.

-All of the Company's directors serving on the board of directors at that time attended the Company's annual meeting of shareholders in 2007.
+All of the Company's directors serving on the board of directors at that time attended the Company's annual meeting of shareholders in 2008.
 The board of directors has adopted a policy that all directors should attend the annual meeting of shareholders.

-The board of directors currently has a standing audit committee, a standing personnel committee, and a standing nominating committee.
+The board of directors currently has a standing audit committee, a standing compensation committee, and a standing nominating committee.

-The audit committee, which held eight meetings during 2007, consists of Mr. Lam, who is the Chairman, Ms. St. John, Mr. Arthur, and Mr. Truban.
-The board of directors has determined that each current audit committee member meets the independence requirements applicable to audit committee members under the Nasdaq Marketplace Rules and rules of the SEC.
+The audit committee, which held seven meetings during 2008, consists of Mr. Lam, who is the Chair, Ms. St. John, and Mr. Arthur.
+The board of directors has determined that each audit committee member meets the independence requirements applicable to audit committee members under the Nasdaq Marketplace Rules and rules of the SEC.
 The board of directors has determined that Mr. Lam and Ms. St. John are "audit committee financial experts," as such term is defined in Item 407(d)(5) of Regulation S-K promulgated by the SEC, and are independent of management.
 The audit committee is responsible, among its other duties, for engaging, overseeing, evaluating and replacing the Company's independent auditors, pre-approving all audit and non-audit services by the independent auditors, reviewing the scope of the audit plan and the results of each audit with management and the independent auditors, reviewing the adequacy of the Company's system of internal accounting controls and disclosure controls and procedures, reviewing the financial statements and other financial information included in the Company's annual and quarterly reports filed with the SEC, and exercising oversight with respect to the Company's code of conduct and other policies and procedures regarding adherence with legal requirements.
 The audit committee's duties are set forth in the committee's charter, a copy of which is available on the Company's website at www.shentel.com.

-The personnel committee, which held ten meetings during 2007, consists of Mr. Zerkel, who is the Chairman, Dr. Fitzsimmons and Mr. Koontz.
-The personnel committee is responsible, among its other duties, for considering and making recommendations to the board of directors with respect to programs for human resource development and management organization and succession, for considering and making recommendations to the board of directors with respect to programs for human resource development and management organization matters and policies and the Company's employee benefit and incentive plans, including the Company's stock incentive plans, and for administering such plans.
-In accordance with the Nasdaq Marketplace Rules, the compensation of the chief executive officer and the Company's other executive officers is determined by the board of directors upon the recommendation of a majority of the directors who meet the independence requirements prescribed by the Nasdaq Marketplace Rules.
+The compensation committee, which held seven meetings during 2008, consists of Dr. Fitzsimmons, who is the Chair, Mr. Flora, Mr. Koontz and Mr. Zerkel, all of whom meet the independence requirements prescribed by the Nasdaq Marketplace Rules.
+The compensation committee is responsible, among its other duties, for considering and making recommendations to the board of directors with respect to programs for human resource development and management organization and succession, for considering and making recommendations to the board of directors with respect to some compensation matters and policies and the Company's employee benefit and incentive plans, including the Company's stock incentive plans, and for administering such plans.